쉐도잉 연습: The first 20 hours -- how to learn anything | Josh Kaufman | TEDxCSU - YouTube로 영어 말하기 배우기

 Now, we were talking about the game of telephone a little bit earlier.

-So, the message, what Dr. Ericsson was actually saying is, it takes 10,000 hours to get at the top of an ultra competitive field in a very narrow subject, that's what that means.
+it takes 10,000 hours to get to the top of an ultra-competitive field in a very narrow subject.

-All of a sudden the 10,000 hour rule was everywhere.
+All of a sudden, the 10,000-hour rule was everywhere.

 And a society-wide game of telephone started to be played.